manuelbcd/SATechAssessment/README.md

     - Activity audit!
 Why's that valuable?
     - Posture?
 What's up with those?
     - Vulnerability Management, secure images before they are deployed.
-6. Design and describe how to resolve the following use-cases.
-You don't need to implement them.
-Please prioritize the usage of AWS services.
+6. Design and describe how to resolve the following use-cases prioritizing the usage of AWS services.
     - We want to retain events up to 6 months, how could we accomplish that?
     - Our DevSecOps team wants to receive critical events in a 3rd party tool which exposes a REST API.
 7. Don't destroy your cluster!
 We'd like to look at it with you.